recitalAI/ragtime-projects/RagFull & TestLang project/README.md

 - Configure your environment variables (e.g., API keys, file paths).

 2. **Set up your Database**:
-We place the PDF documents you want to use in the "data1" and "data2" folders.
+We place the PDF documents we want to use in the "data1" and "data2" folders.

 3. **Create your questions**:
 We then prepare a set of questions (16Q) using a JSON question file.
 If you open the  `questionsTest.json ` file in the `expe/01.
 Questions` folder, you will see something like this: